Skip to main content

 Day 1: Arrival in Nouakchott

-Departure from Italy in the afternoon and flight with a layover to Mauritania
+Departure from Italy in the afternoon, followed by a connecting flight to Mauritania.

-Arrival at night and transfer to a campsite by the sea for the first night
+Arrival at night and transfer to a seaside campside for the first overnight stay.

 Day 2: Banc d’Arguin National Park

-Morning: wake-up, breakfast on the beach prepared by our cook, swim and departure for Banc d’Arguin National Park with our 4×4 Jeeps.
-Arrival in the late morning
+Morning: wake up, breakfast on the beach prepared by our cook, time for a swim, and departure by 4×4 towards Banc d’Arguin National Park.
+Arrival in the late morning.

-Afternoon: excursion by pinasse in Banc d’Arguin National Park, lunch and transfer towards Cap Tafarit
+Afternoon: excursion by traditional pirogue through Banc d’Arguin National Park, followed by lunch and transfer to Cap Tafarit.

-Evening: arrival at the camp before sunset, swim in the sea, dinner and overnight in Berber tents
+Evening: arrival at the camp before sunset, time to swim in the sea, dinner and overnight in traditional Berber tents.

 Day 3: “Train du Desert”

 Morning: wake-up, breakfast on the beach, and departure for Nouadhibou.
-Arrival in the late morning, lunch and waiting for the «Train du Desert».
-The train, operated by the mining company SNIM for transporting iron ore dust between the Zouerat mine and the port of Nouadhibou, does not have a fixed schedule.
-It may therefore be necessary to wait from 3 to 8 hours before departure
+Arrival in the late morning, lunch, and waiting for the famous “Train du Désert.”
+Operated by the mining company SNIM to transport iron ore between the mines of Zouérat and the port of Nouadhibou, the train does not follow a fixed schedule, so waiting times of 3 to 8 hours before departure are possible.

-Afternoon: climbing aboard the freight car of the longest train in the world (up to 3 kilometers of wagons!), which takes about 12 hours to cover the 420 kilometers deep into the Sahara up to Choum.
-Afternoon and evening aboard the train car, for the sunset and the most unforgettable travel experience of your lives!
+Afternoon: boarding the freight wagons of the longest train in the world (stretching up to 3 kilometres long), which takes around 12 hours to cross 420 kilometres of Sahara desert to Choum.
+Afternoon and evening aboard the train, surrounded by unforgettable desert landscapes and sunset views.

-Evening: overnight in the open air aboard the train car
+Evening: overnight in the open air aboard the train.

 Day 4: Choum and Atar

-Morning: arrival of the train in Choum, during the night or at first light of dawn.
-Transfer to the village for a shower and breakfast, hosted by a local family
+Morning: arrival of the train in Choum during the night or at first light.
+Transfer to the village for breakfast and a shower, hosted by a local family.

 Afternoon: continuation of the journey by 4×4 through the desert towards Atar, the main town of the Adrar region.
-Stop along the way for an on-the-road lunch.
-Visit to the fascinating market of Atar, an authentic mosaic of Saharan colors and traditions.
-Transfer into the desert on the outskirts of Atar for the night
+Stop along the way for lunch in the desert.
+Visit the lively market of Atar, a vibrant mosaic of Saharan colours and traditions, before heading into the desert outskirts for the night.

-Evening: setting up the tented camp, dinner under the stars and overnight in the desert
+Evening: setting up the camp, dinner under the stars and overnight stay in the desert

 Day 5: El Beyedh

-Morning: a day entirely dedicated to the Sahara, following an itinerary of over 12 hours immersed in the desert.
-The terrain and landscapes will not be monotonous: well-traveled tracks, soft sand dunes and rugged rocky areas will alternate along the route.
+Morning: a full day devoted to the Sahara, following an itinerary of more than 12 hours through the desert.
+The landscapes are constantly changing, alternating between well-travelled tracks, soft sand dunes, and rugged rocky terrain.

-Afternoon: visit to the Desert Museum of El Beyedh, a project conceived by the NGO Bambini nel Deserto.
+Afternoon:visit to the Desert Museum of El Beyedh, a project created by the NGO Bambini nel Deserto.

 Evening: arrival and setup of the tented camp, dinner and overnight stay in El Beyedh.